greenhas/spg_website/content/Communities/scripture-and-sexual-ethic-in-jacobs-temple-sermon.md

 [^27]: This particular reference poses a particular dilemma for LDS readers of the Book of Mormon.
 Critics of LDS polygamy have often noted the irony that Jacob's anti-polygamy screed appears in the faith's founding text, to which defenders have responded (accurately) that Jacob leaves open the possibility of God-ordained polygamy.
 However, Jacob is also clear that in God's sight, David and Solomon's actions were abominable.
 In contrast, Section 132 in the LDS Doctrine and Covenants (for perhaps obvious reasons, there is no Community of Christ equivalent to this passage) explicitly argues that except in the case of Bathsheba, all of David's polygamy received divine approval.
 Thus, in two passages of LDS scripture coming from Joseph Smith Jr., we find two clearly different interpretations of the same Bible story, further emphasizing the impossibility of objective interpretation of scripture.

-Indeed, just after Moses receives the Ten Commandments, God's next conversation with him is to establish laws that govern—not forbid!—slavery (see Exodus 21:1-11).
-Implicit in these laws is divine permission for a man to purchase a woman as a slave to whom he has sexual access—and to purchase additional women if, as described in Robert Alter's footnotes[^28], "he finds anything about her that disinclines him to keep her as a sexual partner" (p.
+ In fact, while Jacob implies that Nephite advocates for polygamy have been referencing David and Solomon in particular, there are far more compelling passages that they could have turned to in order to make their case.
+Just after Moses receives the Ten Commandments, God's next conversation with him is to establish laws that govern—not forbid!—slavery (see Exodus 21:1-11).
+Implicit in these laws is divine permission for a man to purchase a woman as a slave to whom he has sexual access—and to purchase additional women if, as described in Robert Alter's footnotes[^28], "he finds anything about [the first woman] that disinclines him to keep her as a sexual partner" (p.
 301)[^29].
-Nothing in Jacob 2 explicitly suggests that Nephite men were also advocating for sex slavery—though note the command in 2:42 [LDS 2:33] that "they shall not lead away captive the daughers of my people"—but if they had wanted to, they would have had a scriptural foundation to support their argument.
+Nothing in Jacob 2 explicitly suggests that Nephite men were also advocating for sex slavery[^30], but if they had wanted to, they would have had a scriptural foundation to support their argument.

 [^28]: Alter, R. (2019). *The Hebrew Bible: A Translation with Commentary.
 Volume 1: The Five Books of Moses*.
 W. W. Norton & Company.

 [^29]: In the interest of heading off possible objections to my interpretation of these passages, I acknowledge that at least some of these laws regarding sex slaves are meant to make their treatment less severe; however, "less severe sex slavery" is still inexcusably awful.
-Likewise, I invite in particular any member of The Church of Jesus Christ of Latter-day Saints who wants to defend a divine allowance of sex slavery as yielding to the culture of the time to consider whether *The Family: A Proclamation to the World* is likewise yielding to the mid-20th century culture in which its authors were raised.
+Likewise, I invite in particular any member of The Church of Jesus Christ of Latter-day Saints who wants to defend a divine allowance of sex slavery as accommodating the culture of the time to consider whether *The Family: A Proclamation to the World* is likewise an accommodation to the mid-20th century culture in which its authors were raised.

+[^30]: However, note the command in 2:42 [LDS 2:33] that "they shall not lead away captive the daughers of my people."
+I'm inclined to interpret this as a reference to sex slavery, because it supports what I see Jacob as doing here (i.e., rejecting the sexual ethic of the Hebrew Bible in favor of a better one and insisting that God must be on his side), but it's also quite possible that this is just a metaphorical reference to captivity, so I'm burying it here in a footnote rather than making it a key part of my argument.

+Jacob's insistence that the scriptures are on his side when he preaches monogamy does not seem to hold up to even a cursory visit of what the Hebrew Bible has to say about polygamy.
+The possibility that the protagonist of Jacob 2 is in the wrong is likely uncomfortable to most readers of the Book of Mormon, who might appeal to the Book of Mormon's own suggestion that the Bible is not a trustworthy record.
+According to this reading, the seeming acceptance of polygamy and sex slavery in the Hebrew Bible would actually be a corruption of the text, and Jacob is here indicating what God's commands *actually* were; in short, we ought to trust the Book of Mormon's account over and above the Bible's account.

+I'm unsatisfied with this response for three reasons, though.
+First, this approach to the Book of Mormon's conflicts with the Bible strikes me as a self-serving silver bullet, in that it can be used to explain away anything without needing to work through the productive constraints to scriptural interpretation that I identified earlier.
+Second, and more seriously, it implicitly supports anti-Jewish *supersessionism*, which Wayment[^16] describes as a belief that "the law of Moses has been superseded or replaced in its entirety by the gospel or new covenant."
+This belief facilitates "the persecutition of marginalization of Jews because they had been effectively been replaced in God's covenant" (p.
+330).
+As Wayment points out, members of Restoration denominations "have tended to be stronger in their supersessionist views" (p.
+330), and the Book of Mormon (including through passages in Jacob) has provided support for that tendency.

+My third reason for rejecting this response is admittedly tenuous but is based on the text of Jacob's sermon and supported by my approach to the Book of Mormon, as described above.
+In Jacob 2:44 (LDS 2:34), Jacob notes to his Nephite audience that "you know that these commandments were given to our father Lehi; wherefore you have known them before."

+Salleh and Olsen Hemming[^5] note that Jacob's sermon actually suggests that it was women's sexual oppression in Jerusalem that directly led to Jacob's Exodus

+LDS and RLDS readers alike might respond to this

 ### ...But Is Jacob Right?